TatianaTylosky/launch-your-first-website/guide.md

     </html>
     ```

+Notice we took out the "I can haz code?!" for now!

 ###Theory:

 You now have the skeleton layout for your new "About Me" page.
-You're using a few important HTML5 elements - header, section, and footer.
+You're using a few important HTML5 elements - `<header></header>`, `<section></section>`, and `<footer></footer>`.
 These elements let you divide the page into semantically meaningful partitions - this technique is called Semantic HTML.
 This means that your markup (HTML tags) match the conceptual model of your page.
 A web page has a header and a footer, and is usually divided up into sections, so it makes sense to make these divisions using the header, footer, and section tags.

 ##Header

 Let's add the header!
-When you look at the header's design, you see three things -- 1) small text stating "Hi, I'm", 2) large text reading "Brendon!", and 3) a background image.
+When you look at the header's design, you see three things -- 1) small text stating "Hi, I'm", 2) large text reading "Tati!", and 3) a background image.
 Notice that in the header the small text and large text are centered both horizontally and vertically.

 ![](images/headers.png)